List of Amphibia characters: Sasha Waybright

 Sometime later, Sasha tries to uphold Grime's reputation, as she is angered at his now lazy and unmotivated self.
 While battling General Yunan, Sasha admits that she does not want to lose Grime because he is her only friend, causing Grime to deduce that she misses Anne and believes she has permanently ruined her friendship with her.
-After defeating Yunnan, the two decide to take over Newtopia by force.
+After defeating Yunan, the two decide to take over Newtopia by force.
 She proves her worth to the other Toad captains by helping Grime retrieve Barrel's Warhammer, during which she admits she wants to prove that she can make it on her own without Anne and Marcy after learning that they have teamed up.
 However, in the process, she loses Grime's remaining subordinates Percy and Braddock, who believe that she has become too harsh.
 Sasha and Grime later reunite with Anne, Marcy and the Plantars, claiming that they have changed and want to help.
 She helps out with the third temple and recharges the pink gem, causing her to lose its power.
-Despite having supposedly been redeemed in Anne and Marcy's eyes, she and Grime contiunie their plan, which she now seems to regret due to how it would affect Anne and Marcy if it goes through.
+Despite having supposedly been redeemed in Anne and Marcy's eyes, she and Grime go forward with their plan, which she now seems to regret due to how it would affect Anne and Marcy if it goes through.
 Despite this, she denies having any sentimentality when speaking to Grime, but loses her temper after Anne and Marcy bring up her past misdeeds.
 She accepts that while she may not have changed yet, her friends have and must learn to cope with that.
 She also learns to be less in control and more supportive when she, Anne and Marcy reform their garage band, Sasha and the Sharps.
 She and Grime attempt to put her plan into motion, but discover Andrias' plans and attempt to stop him.
 She allows Anne to escape back to Los Angeles while she stays behind in Amphibia to help Grime thwart Andrias.